By: William C. Head – Atlanta DUI Attorney

 This is the introduction written by Burns for the Florida “study (which is undated):”

 During the years 1975 – 1981, a battery of field sobriety tests was developed under funding by the National Highway Traffic Safety Administration (NHTSA), U.S. Department of Transportation (Burns and Moskowitz, 1977; Tharp, Burns, and Moskowitz, 1981).
 The tests include Walk-and-Turn (WAT), One-Leg Stand (OLS), and Horizontal Gaze Nystagmus (HGN).
-NHTSA subsequently developed a training curriculum for the three-test field sobriety test battery, and initiated training programs nationwide.
-Traffic officers in all 50 states now have been trained to administer the Standardized Field Sobriety Tests (SFSTs) to individuals suspected of impaired driving and to score their performance of the tests.
+NHTSA subsequently developed a training curriculum for the three-test field sobriety test battery and initiated training programs nationwide.
+Traffic officers in all 50 states now have been trained to administer the Standardized Field Sobriety Tests (SFSTs) to individuals suspected of impaired driving and to score their performance on the tests.

 At the time the SFSTs were developed, the statutory blood alcohol concentration (BAC) for driving was 0.10% throughout the United States.
 The limit now has been lowered in a number of states to 0.08% for the general driving population.
 “Zero tolerance” is in effect in some jurisdictions for drivers under age 21, and commercial drivers risk losing their licenses at a BAC of 0.04%.
 It is likely that additional states will enact stricter statutory limits for driving.
 In light of these changes, a re-examination of the battery was undertaken by McKnight et al. (1995).
 They reported that the test battery is valid for detection of low BACs and that no other measures or observations offer greater validity for BACs of 0.08% and higher.

-Despite Dismal Reliability, the Field Sobriety Test “Battery” was put in Print and Distributed multiple times in the NHTSA Field Sobriety Test Manuals.
+Despite Dismal Reliability, the Field Sobriety Test “Battery” was put in Print and Distributed multiple times in the NHTSA Field Sobriety Test Manuals

-Although six field sobriety tests were used and were a part of the 1977 NHTSA study, none were selected as being indicators of anything, let alone as indicators of alcohol intoxication.
+Although six field sobriety tests were used and were a part of the 1977 NHTSA study, none were selected as indicators of anything, let alone as indicators of alcohol intoxication.
 Some interesting statistics came out of the 1977 study.
 Of primary significance was the error rate of the 10 officers involved in the study.
-Their error rate (false positives, meaning arrest decision was made, yet the person was under a 0.10 BAC) was an astounding 47 percent!
-You have to read the report, because you will not find this in a NHTSA training manual used by law enforcement in giving police sobriety tests.
-That is to say, in the 1977 study the officers made the decision to “arrest” a total of 101 people.
+Their error rate (false positives, meaning an arrest decision was made, yet the person was under a 0.10 BAC) was an astounding 47 percent!
+You have to read the report because you will not find this in an NHTSA training manual used by law enforcement in giving police sobriety tests.
+That is to say, in the 1977 study, the officers made the decision to “arrest” a total of 101 people.
 Of those people “arrested”, 47 percent had a BAC under 0.10 percent.
 (Source: 1977 report, page 25) This high false positive percentage was totally unacceptable, even according to the author(s) of the study.
 Marcelline Burns first tried to attribute the high error rate to the inexperience of the officers used in the study.

 If this was true, it would seem inexplicable that Burns would again use inexperienced officers in the 1981 NHTSA study.
-It is significant that approximately 80% of the subjects used in the 1977 study were in their twenties, and about two thirds of the test subjects were male.
+It is significant that approximately 80% of the subjects used in the 1977 study were in their twenties, and about two-thirds of the test subjects were male.
 (Source: 1977 report, page 18, Figure 4) Physical dexterity clearly wanes as people age, with rare exceptions for those who are fanatics about staying fit.

 So, the stated task of NHTSA was to find suspected impaired drivers who put public safety at risk.
 The target group was impaired from imbibing too much alcohol.
 The study did not test or even consider estimating percentages of drugged drivers who “failed” the field sobriety tests.
-NHTSA focused only on those test subjects who were dosed with alcohol.
+NHTSA focused only on test subjects who were dosed with alcohol.

 NHTSA, a division of the United States Department of Transportation, eventually approved a group of scientists at the Southern California Research Institute (SCRI) based in Los Angeles, California.
 Not surprisingly, the winning bid was awarded to Dr. Burns.
 The primary authors of the final field sobriety test study and report were Dr. Marcelline Burns, Ph.D. and Dr. Herbert Moskowitz, Ph.D., both of whom operated the Southern California Research Institute.

-The STANDARDIZED Field Sobriety Tests are NO LONGER STANDARDIZED.
+The STANDARDIZED Field Sobriety Tests are NO LONGER STANDARDIZED

 Ironically, the creators of the standardized field sobriety tests similarly posted a disclaimer (like the AAA disclaimer above) within their training manuals — in all of them released for police training from 1984 through 2006.
 In 2013, NHTSA abandoned entirely this all-important “standardization” disclaimer.
 As can be seen below, backlash from prosecutors, DRE officers and standardized field sobriety test instructors has caused NHTSA to put it back in the manual.

 The latest 2013 version of the NHTSA SFST manual TOTALLY deleted this critically-important warning to officers that if they DON’T follow every field sobriety testing protocol and SFST screening procedure meticulously, then the validity of all field sobriety test exercises is COMPROMISED.
 So, thousands of police officers were defectively trained on this manual for two years.
-It is of the utmost importance that the reader understand that this paragraph was the ONLY “standardization” language in the entire NHTSA SFST manual.
+It is of the utmost importance that the reader understands that this paragraph was the ONLY “standardization” language in the entire NHTSA SFST manual.
 Seeing their flagrant and inexcusable error, after criminal defense attorney cross-examination of arresting officers, at trials pointed out the deception and duplicity involved in removing the BOLD TYPEFACE admonition in the field sobriety test manual, NHTSA issued a new sobriety test manual in October of 2015.
 Significantly, the “admonition” has been taken out of BOLD print and buried in Section VIII, on page 13 of the newest field sobriety test manual.

 REAL “scientific” education competency tests are standardized against a “norm,” and are repeatable and reliable — to better than 90% repeatability.
 When you take an IQ test, thousands of sample tests and controlled test monitoring and administration goes into the effort, because we all know that a score of 100 is the benchmark for having an “average” IQ.
 Without doing the crucial establishment of norms, how would a person ever trust that their IQ test was yielding accurate information?
-Yet, NOT A ONE of the field sobriety tests were exposed to comparison to any “norms,” and none of the sobriety tests come close to achieving these lofty percentages when predicting who is above the legal limit and who is not.
+Yet, NOT ONE of the field sobriety tests were exposed to comparison to any “norms,” and none of the sobriety tests come close to achieving these lofty percentages when predicting who is above the legal limit and who is not.
 In fact, due to the very nature of what the 3-test battery of sobriety tests seek to score, none of these police sobriety tests will EVER approach 90% or greater repeatability.